joeappleton18/cda400_2017/sessions/week1/introduction.md

 #Week 1 - Welcome to Internet Technology

-By the end of this week, you should have an understanding of:
+By the end of this week, you should:

-- The structure of the unit and how you will be assessed
+- Understand structure of the unit and how you will be assessed
-- A basic history of the world wide web
+- Describe the basic history of the world wide web
-- What is HTML
+- Explain what HTML is
-- The difference between attributes and elements
+- Know the difference between attributes and elements
-- How to construct a very basic HTML page
+- Be able construct a very basic HTML pages